NAUMathStat/seminars/colloquiumFall2021.md

 **Title:** Organizational meeting

-**Abstract:** If you’d like to or are willing to give a talk this semester, or have guests coming who might, please attend or email <a href="mailto:nandor.sieben@nau.edu">Nandor Sieben</a> before the meeting.
+**Abstract:** Please attend or email <a href="mailto:nandor.sieben@nau.edu">Nandor Sieben</a> before the meeting if you or your guest would like to give a talk this semester.

 <hr>